 - Line Width (hex only) - Specifies how many bytes are displayed on each line of the Hex Editor.
 For example, if Fixed 16 Bytes is chosen the file is displayed with 16 bytes per line.
 When the linefeeds are set to Auto Width the number of bytes to display is automatically chosen to fill the width of the Hex Editor Window.
 The width can be set to 4, 8, 12, 16, 20, or Custom Width.
 When setting to a Custom Width a dialog will be displayed for entering any width (values between 1 and 1024 are allowed).
 Note that the number of bytes per line must be divisible by the number of bytes in the Group By option.

 - Tabs/Whitespace (text only) - When editing a text file the columns of the file are divided into a number of tab stops.
-Enable the Show Whitespace menu option to display symbols indicating where all spaces and tabs exist in the file (the color of the symbols can be controlled using the Theme/Color Options dialog).
+Enable the Show Whitespace menu option to display symbols indicating where all spaces, tabs and linefeeds exist in the file (the color of the symbols can be controlled using the Theme/Color Options dialog and the symbols displayed can be controlled using the Text Editor Options dialog).
 Choose the number of characters between each tab stop using the Tab Size: menu options (click the Tab Size: Custom menu option to set a specific tab size using an input dialog).
 When a tab character is encountered in a file the next character is drawn at the next tab stop.
 The number of characters to insert when the Tab key is pressed can be controlled through the Indent Size: menu options.
 Note that the Indent Size may be different than the Tab Size.
 If the Insert Spaces toggle is enabled (the default) spaces are inserted into a file to simulate the tab positions.
 To insert actual Tab characters disable the Insert Spaces option and make sure the Tab Size and Indent Size are set to the same amount.
 An easy way to access this menu is by clicking the Tab: section of the status bar.

 - Group By (hex only) - When using a hex-based File Interface this option sets how many bytes are grouped together in the display.
 Bytes that are grouped together are displayed without spaces.
 The default value is Byte, meaning that each byte is displayed with spaces around it.
 A custom Group By value can be set by clicking the Custom option and entering a value.
 Note that the number of bytes per line (see Line Width above) must be divisible by the number of bytes per group.
 The Hex Editor Window has a special mode that allows groups of bytes to be visually swapped without modifying the underlying data.
 This mode can be enabled by clicking the Swap Little-Endian Bytes by Group toggle and choosing a Group By other than Byte.
 See Swapping Bytes for more information.